software-students-fall2022/specification-exercise-team-16/README.md

 - Be able to sign up for alerts for certain brands, items, sizes.
 - Automated quote tool for the consignment aspect of thrift stores.
 - Have an account to view store balance/manage alerts.

+**Interview #2 Details**
+- Harry, a mid 20s year old employee at Hamlet's vintage.

+**Problems/Frustrations**
+- Customers are often overhwhelmed by the amount of clothes in the store and don't want to look through everything.
+- Takes a long time for customers to find a few pieces that fit them and match their style.
+- Customers that want to sell their clothes to Hamlet's are sometimes disappointed by how much they are willing to credit.
+- Customers see how crowded the store is and leave before looking.

+**Goals/Needs**
+- Give customers less options to reduce burden of choice.
+- Help customers find their sizes and styles faster.
+- Have a more transparent pricing system for those selling their clothes to Hamlet's
+- Clear up the physical space in the store to allow for more customers.

 ## Product Vision Statement
 An app that creates a digital catalog for thrift stores, where users can also manage their settings and get quotes for their own clothes.